wp-plugins/googlegraph/readme.txt

 	['RU', 700]
 [/geoChart]`

-Google geo chart supports the "market" mode of display, and also allows you to specify the region of interest.
+Google geo chart supports the "markers" mode of display, and also allows you to specify the region of interest.
 We had exposed this functionality to the short code in order to achieve the following type of charts:

 `[geoChart width="700px" height="700px" displaymode="markers" region="MK"]
 	['City', 'Population', 'Area'],